-What the group good at doing or what are the 1) How can this be used for the climate problems or general strengths? (e.g. committees, successful problems? projects working together, construction or 2) Who will be the leader for making this happen? (what organizing skills, good connections outside community committees can help with this?) community) women and community solidarity through collective support to individuals during emergency (called Nafeer) or social events (marriage, Funeral etc) both In cash and the same group could be trained to identify the most vulnerable Individuals/families and reasons for vulnerability and provide through Nafeer the needed support kind 2) saving groups can be developed into credit or 2) Women group savings (called Sanduq) on a microfinance local institution to help in creation of rotational manner employment and hence alleviate poverty
+Oroup skiils, strengths and leaders.
+What the group good at doing or what are the strengths? (e.g. committees, successful projects working together, 1) How can this be used for the climate problems or general problems?2) Who will be the leader for making this happen? construction or organizing skills, good (what community committees can help with this?) connections outside community) women and community solidarity through collective support to individuals during emergency (called Nafeer) or social events (marriage, Funeral etc) both In cash and kind Women group savings (called Sanduq) on a rotational manner the same group could be trained to identify the most vulnerable Individuals/families and reasons for vulnerability and provide through Nafeer the needed support saving groups can be developed into credit or microfinance local institution to help in creation of employment and hence alleviate poverty

 Any other ideas, concerns / issues, needs

-Ideas Concerns Needs

-Planting of trees along the main roads and a close to residential areas Erosion of soil by water, high heat during summer, wind-break Training of community on tree planting and provision of seeds and seedlings
+Ideas Concerns Needs Planting of trees along the Erosion of soil by water, high Training of community on main roads and a close to heat during summer, wind- tree planting and provision residential areas break of seeds and seedlings